AWS cloud practitioner notes - Infrastructure and reliability

 | |

-The CloudFormation approach decouples the what yuo want to build from how to build it.
-The CloudFormation takes cares of the how, and you, the what.
+The CloudFormation approach decouples what you want to build from how to build it.
+The CloudFormation takes care of the how, and you, the what.

 Up next